Flecainide Side Effects

 Applies to flecainide: oral capsule extended release, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking flecainide:More common
+You should check with your doctor immediately if any of these side effects occur when taking flecainide:More common

 - Difficult or labored breathing